Ai Coding Tools

 3 Common Mistakes When Using AI Coding Assistants and How to Avoid Them

-By BTW Team4 min read
+By BTW Team3 min read

 3 Common Mistakes When Using AI Coding Assistants and How to Avoid Them

-Mistake #1: Over-Reliance on AI Suggestions
+Mistake 1: Overreliance on AI Suggestions

 How to Avoid It

-Mistake #2: Ignoring Documentation and Context
+Mistake 2: Ignoring Documentation and Updates

 How to Avoid It